mikaelvesavuori/mikrotester/README.md

 - The `method` can be `GET`, `POST`, `PUT`, `PATCH` and `DELETE`.
 - The `assertions` always contain a `name` (what does the test do?) and one of several types: `statusCodeIs`, `is`, or `matches`.

+You can also send in a `headers` object if you want and need it!

 Next, let's check out all the ways you can do those assertions.

 ### Matches (`matches`)